 Felting needles can easily break – never bend your needle while felting.
 Always poke the needle straight into the wool, and pull it straight out again at the same angle.

-Always work on a dense foam pad or special needle felting brush or polystyrene pad so that the needle has a soft landing!
+Always work on a dense foam pad or special needle felting brush so that the needle has a soft landing!

 My piece of needle felt has gone too hard!